 Initially trained with the Royal Horticultural Society, and in management with Brunel University, some years later he emerged from the Royal Botanic Gardens, Kew, the world’s foremost botanic garden, qualified in curation, horticultural estate management, soft landscape design, horticultural and botanical sciences.

 In 1982 Kew awarded Jerry a scholarship to study the flora of Western Australia.
-Photographing plants never photographed before and discovering Darwinia polychroma, a new endangered species, changed his life.
+Photographing plants never photographed before and discovering Darwinia polychroma, a new and critically endangered species, changed his life.
 Captivated by the people, plants and places, he decided to emigrate.
 “The greatest impact was realising that bushland I visited had been pretty much unspoiled by industry – something that no European can ever experience in their native lands”.

 Post-graduate work included management of both public and private sector horticultural enterprises in Britain and Australia: production nurseries, London’s largest public tree service, heritage inner city parks and gardens, running a major garden centre, and helping to establish Sydney’s Mt Annan Botanic Garden, a Bicentenary project.